-We sampled tasters from each menu section, starting with the innovative Mini Airbags stuffed with Mahon cheese; these small puffed ‘bags’ of thin bread dough are filled with melted cheese and topped with Joan’s own pearls of olive oil.
-Another excellent starter marries white asparagus with melt-in-the-mouth foie and a vinaigrette made from the charred outer leaves of leeks, giving a subtle smoky taste to the dish.
+We sampled tasters from each menu section, starting with the innovative ’mini airbags‘ – puffs of thin bread dough are filled with melted cheese and topped with Joan’s own pearls of olive oil.
+Another excellent starter marries white asparagus with melt-in-the-mouth foie and a vinaigrette made from calçots – the charred outer leaves of leeks – giving a subtle smoky taste to the dish.

-From the pasta and rice section, we sampled what’s called packets of black truffle and oyster mushrooms – perfectly cooked pasta ‘bags’ packed with flavour.
-Fish dishes on the menu include scallops with egg yolk truffles and almond cream and the white tuna Baobab, which was one of the best tuna dishes I’ve ever eaten, accompanied by a confit baby turnip (delicious).
-Slices of pork fillet on a light flaky pastry (Mallorcan pork fillet Wellington and sobrasada sauté – 21 euros) were topped with a combo of sobrasada, honey and pine nuts.
+Fish dishes on the menu include scallops with egg yolk truffles and almond cream and the white tuna Baobab.
+It was one of the best tuna dishes we´ve ever eaten, and accompanied by a confit baby turnip (delicious).
+Slices of pork fillet on a light flaky pastry were topped with morsels of sobrasada, honey and pine nuts.
 Sautéed vegetables and crispy straw potatoes completed the dish.

 For postre?
 Made from olive oil, vanilla and dark chocolate ice-creams are a thing of beauty to see and a revelation to eat.